nodo/perlis/README.md

 # Perlis

-Tetris for your terminal, in Perl.
+Tetris for your terminal with almost no dependencies.

 ## TODO
 - [ ] Rotate pieces